- Alice Kim

 December 13, 1850: Kamehameha III established the first Board of Health, which aimed to oversee the public health of the people of Hawaii and to cure the people of epidemic diseases, especially cholera.

-1860s: Leprosy spreaded quickly throughout the people in Hawaii, causing alarm and panic.
+1860s: Leprosy spread quickly throughout the people in Hawaii, causing alarm and panic.
 The disease disproportionately affected the Native Hawaiians.

 1865: "An Act to Prevent the Spread of Leprosy" was passed and says that land is to be set aside for isolating leprosy victims.
 The state of Hawaii bought 800 acres of land on Kalaupapa, Molokai for that purpose.